Pixelicc/Pixelic-Overlay/README.md

 ## First usage

-1. Open the Overlay and select your corresponding Client. <br> _(If you don't have any of the implemented Clients, select Vanilla or select Custom to enter the path for the log file._
+1. Open the Overlay and select your corresponding Client. _(If you don't have any of the implemented Clients, select Vanilla or select Custom to enter the path for the log file.)_
 2. If everything went right the Overlay should have opened a new page in your default browser else click on GET API-KEY in the Overlay Settings.
 After you completed the Discord OAuth you will see an API-Key you can copy paste into the **Pixelic API-Key** field.
 3. Now enter your Username in **Username** field in the Overlay Settings.
 4. Join any Bedwars Game and the Overlay should start to work as expected.